yuanfengli168/Shopify_fall_2021_data_science_challenge/README.md

 2. What metric would you report for this dataset?

 - Answer:
-  - **I would use more metrics for the report, such as Mean, Median, Mode, and top 5 most frequent order amount to report, because it can help us to make better strategies.**,
+  - **I would use a metrics with more data for the report, such as Mean, Median, Mode, and top 5 most frequent order amount to report, because it can help us to make better strategies.**
   - My metrics include:
   1. Mean for the dataset without data from shop(shop_id:78) and user(user_id:607), which is $302.58.
   2. The median of the dataset without data from shop(shop_id:78) and user(user_id:607), which is $284.00.